 You never stopped to think about what your lies did to me and my little sister, did you?
 You were so busy seeking out attention from everyone who would listen to your lies that you didn't even know the events you were setting into motion.
-Your lies separated the whole family.
+And while I get that you had things whispered in your ear from other people (like your mother who was welcomed into my mothers home and then was caught *by my grandmother* in an affair with our father and she even had the audacity to tell some of you that SHE was your mother, not my mom...of course to plant seeds of discord to make my mother the enemy).
+You all should've been capable of knowing the truth but instead your lies separated my whole family.
 The lies you would run and tell his side of the family made them believe that my mother was to blame for the abuse in your lives.
 Maybe that was easier than admitting that one of their own was a demented narcissistic psychopath!
 I lost everyone I loved.
 I grew up closer to that family than my mothers family and after the divorce (and after the death of my beautiful grandparents), no one ever made any attempts at contacting me and my sister.
-Its like we were no longer family.
+Its like we no longer existed.
 You know why?
 Because my mother had taken the blame for it all and because of that, no one would reach out to her to see us.
 I was just a kid.
 How do you think it felt to lose my whole family and not understand why I wasn't wanted or loved anymore?
 This brings me to my final point....

 The reason I am writing this is to address you without addressing you.
 I have tried (as an adult) to have relationships with you and you could definitely say that it blew up in my face.
 As a result of that, I don't feel like I can have a rational conversation with you so I am writing this open letter on my blog and maybe you'll stumble on it someday.
 Ive been contacted by one of you asking for a relationship.
 I cannot give you that.